geoMOC/gmoc-mpg-gis/docs/units/_unit05/unit05-03_lidar.md

 ## Introduction

-For this example, the lidR package will be used.
+The development of the software is rapid.
+A few years ago, it was only possible to manipulate, manage and analyze LiDAR data with complex special tools.
+Especially the (partly (commercial) [LAStools](https://rapidlasso.com/lastools/) software was unrivaled for many years.
+Many remote sensing and remote sensing software tools have acquired licenses on this basis or developed components independently.
+Examples are [GRASS GIS](http://grasswiki.osgeo.org/wiki/LIDAR) and [ArcGIS](https://desktop.arcgis.com/en/arcmap/10.3/manage-data/las-dataset/a-quick-tour-of-lidar-in-arcgis.htm).
+Beside the GIS packages there are a number of powerful specialists.
+Two important and typical representatives are [3D forest](https://www.3dforest.eu/#about) and [FUSION](http://forsys.cfr.washington.edu/FUSION/fusion_overview.html).

+However all solution can be linked to R (we did it over the years) the `lidr` package has revolutionized the processing of LiDAR data in the R ecotop and is definitely by far the best choice (and even faster an more reliable than commercial tools).
 Extensive documentation and workflow examples can be found in the Wiki of the respective [GitHub repository](https://github.com/Jean-Romain/lidR).
-Other software options include e.g. [GRASS GIS](http://grasswiki.osgeo.org/wiki/LIDAR) or [ArcGIS](https://desktop.arcgis.com/en/arcmap/10.3/manage-data/las-dataset/a-quick-tour-of-lidar-in-arcgis.htm).
+A very recent publication is avaiblable at Remote Sensing of Environment [idR: An R package for analysis of Airborne Laser Scanning (ALS) data](https://www.sciencedirect.com/science/article/pii/S0034425720304314#f0015).

 For the following, make sure these libraries are part of your setup (should be the case if you follow [extended setup spotlight](https://geomoer.github.io/moer-mpg-rsgi-basics//unit05/unit05-02_extended_setup.html){:target="_blank"}.